quimaguirre/diana/README.md

   -t1 <targets from drug 1 (in Entrez geneID)>
   -t2 <targets from drug 2 (in Entrez geneID)>
   -pt <type IDs of the proteins (default is geneid)>
+  -sif <network (in SIF format and geneID)>
-  -th <thresholds list> # Cut-offs that will define the profiles generated -ws <workspace> # Directory where the results will be saved -db <database> # The name of the BIANA database
+  -th <thresholds list> # Cut-offs that will define the profiles generated -ws <workspace> # Directory where the results will be saved
-  -dbu <db_user> # The name of the MySQL user
-  -dbp <db_pass> # The password of the MySQL user
-  -dbh <db_host> # The MySQL host
-  -up <unification_protocol> # The unification protocol used in BIANA
 ```

 In the following example, we compare the profiles created for metformin using the targets in 'metformin.targets', with the profiles created for haloperidol using the targets from BIANA:

 ```
-python path/to/diana/scripts/compare_profiles.py -d1 'metformin' -t1 path/to/diana/workspace/targets/metformin.targets -d2 'haloperidol'
+python path/to/diana/scripts/compare_profiles.py -d1 'metformin' -t1 path/to/diana/workspace/targets/metformin.targets -d2 'haloperidol' -sif path/to/diana/workspace/sif/human_eAFF_geneid_2017.sif
 ```

+#### Analyze the results:

+There is a pipeline on how to analyze results in README_analysis_one_target.